OfficeDev/TrainingContent/O3658-12 Web Part Replacement Using CAM/Lab.md

 To complete the labs in this course you need to install or configure the following items.

-- Access to an SharePoint 2013 On-Premises server with an existing publishing site based on Contoso.Intranet example
+- Access to a SharePoint 2013 server with the Contoso.Intranet solution deployed and a site collection provisioned using the **WTContosoPublishing Web Template**.
+(The PowerShell for site creation is available in the [Patterns & Practice reference materials](https://github.com/OfficeDev/PnP/tree/master/Reference%20Material/Contoso.Intranet) .)
+  + You should be logged in as an administrator of the site collection to ensure that you have all the necessary permissions for this lab

 - The server needs to be configured for App development.
 The sample code expects a **self-signed certificate** at ``C:\Certs\HighTrustSampleCert.cer`` with a **password** of ``password`` which has the corresponding certificate file installed as a Trusted Security Token Issuer with the **IssueId** of ``11111111-1111-1111-1111-111111111111`` as per the [MSDN Article](http://msdn.microsoft.com/library/office/fp179901(v=office.15)#Cert2)